-The Youth Services Department (YSD) uses telesupervision, or the supervision of psychological services through a synchronous audio and video format.
+The Youth Services Department (YSD) uses telesupervision, or the supervision of psychological services through a synchronous audio and video format for supervision as needed.
 YSD recognizes the importance of supervisory relationships.
 Given the geographical distance between training sites, this model allows trainees to form a greater connection to the entire training faculty and training cohort than would be experienced otherwise.
-It is expected that the foundation for supervisory relationships will be cultivated initially during orientation and subsequently during other in-person meetings and interactions.
+It is expected that the foundation for supervisory relationships will be initially cultivated during orientation and subsequently during other in-person meetings and interactions.
 When feasible, supervision is scheduled face-to-face; however, when scheduling does not permit and/or travel is an obstacle, telesupervision may be used instead.
 Trainees involved in peer supervision may also utilize telesupervision when they work at different training sites.

-Telesupervision is utilized in accordance with the Standards of Accreditation set forth by the American Psychological Association.
-This form of supervision is regarded as consistent with the YSD's overall model of training in that it best approximates the in-person format of supervision and ensures continuity in the supervisory experience when in-person supervision is not feasible.
+Telesupervision is utilized in accordance with the Guidelines and Principles set forth by the American Psychological Association.
+Telesupervision is only utilized when in-person supervision is not possible.
+This form of supervision is regarded as consistent with the YSD's overall model of training in that it best approximates the in-person format of supervision and ensures continuity in the supervisory experience.